jingma-git/SGI_STL/EffectiveSTL/ReadMe.md

 # Algorithms
 ## Item 30.
 Make sure destination ranges are big enough
 ## Item 31.
-Know your sorting options
+Know your sorting options +

+1. Use random access iterator: sort, stable_sort, partial_sort, nth_element

 ## Item 32.
 Follow remove-like algorithms by erase if you really want to remove something (OK)
 ## Item 33.
 Be wary of remove-like algorithms on containers of pointers
 ## Item 34.
 Note which algorithms expect sorted ranges